fakerieh/Old-FOD-Animation-for-HyperOS-2/README.md

 ## 🙌 Credits
 - Original **Xiaomi / HyperOS** team for the animations
 - Early testers and contributors
+- Special thanks for these guys @Raphraphan @raffi0gnt (on tele!)

 ---